Headed to Orlando and want to enjoy the Disney World single-rider lines?

 Enter the world of “Single Rider Rides,”.
 It’s an ingenious way to experience some of the most sought-after attractions with minimal wait times.

-Did you know there’s a ride a Disney World that has a semi-single rider line?
+Did you know there’s a ride in Magic Kingdom that has a semi-single rider line, but you don’t know it from the outside?
 Yep!

 Disney World Single Rider Lines